 A fund will not have disregarded small fund assets if all fund assets were solely supporting retirement phase interests for the entire income year.

 Based on the information provided, our calculations assume that:

-The Fund had disregarded small fund assets for the 2022 income year and therefore had no segregated current pension assets.
+The Fund did not have disregarded small fund assets for the 2022 income year and therefore was eligible to claim ECPI using the segregated method.